Research Paper

 Methodology

-Those who wish to read a comprehensive description of the model used in this study should see Sections 3 and 4 of the full paper, which give detailed explanations of the methods used to estimate EV and ICEV emissions respectively.
-To summarize, we divide total emissions for both EVs and ICEVs into three major categories: embedded, operational, and end-of-life.
-Embedded emissions are the emissions from vehicle manufacturing and those produced when the vehicle is transported to the end user.
-Operational emissions are the emissions from the production, transport, and consumption of the fuel or electricity used by a vehicle, emissions relating to vehicle maintenance and repair, and emissions associated with the construction and maintenance of the road infrastructure the vehicle uses.
-Finally, end of life emissions are the emissions associated with the decommissioning and disposal of the vehicle and all its components.
-The sum of these categories of emissions is taken as the total emissions for a given route.
+Those who wish to read a comprehensive description of the model used in this study should refer to Sections 3 and 4 of the full paper, which provide detailed explanations of the methods used to estimate EV and ICEV emissions, respectively.
+To summarize, we categorize total emissions for both EVs and ICEVs into three major types: embedded, operational, and end-of-life.
+Embedded emissions arise from vehicle manufacturing and the transportation of the vehicle to the end user.
+Operational emissions include those from the production, transport, and consumption of the fuel or electricity used by a vehicle, as well as emissions related to vehicle maintenance and repair, and those associated with the construction and upkeep of the road infrastructure the vehicle utilizes.
+Finally, end-of-life emissions pertain to the decommissioning and disposal of the vehicle and all its components.
+The total emissions for a given route are calculated by summing these categories.

-In order to assess this model, 15 routes were queried in each of 14 regions across the US and Europe in both summer and winter conditions for a set of 75 representative vehicles, for a total of 31,500 routes tested in all.
-A complete accounting of the results of these tests can be found in Section 6 of the full paper, with additional analysis of the model and its output in Section 5.
-A summary of some of the more pertinent results is given below.
+To assess this model, 20 routes were evaluated in each of 14 regions across the US and Europe during both summer and winter conditions for a set of 75 representative vehicles, resulting in a total of 42,000 routes tested.
+A complete account of the results from these tests can be found in Section 6 of the full paper, with further analysis of the model and its output in Section 5.
+A summary of some of the more relevant results is provided below.
 It should be noted that this model is deliberately pessimistic, using high or worst-case estimates for many aspects of EV lifecycle emissions, and therefore is likely to produce overestimates of total EV emissions and underestimates of emissions savings for many routes.
-Furthermore, the sample of vehicles was taken to be reflective of as broad a range of vehicles as possible, and is therefore not representative of average vehicle characteristics.
+Furthermore, the sample of vehicles was chosen to reflect as broad a range of vehicles as possible and is not representative of average vehicle characteristics.

 EV Emissions

-There were notable differences in EV emissions between routes of different types (Figure 3), with rural routes having lower estimated emissions than suburban routes, which in turn had lower emissions than urban routes.
+There were notable differences in EV emissions between different types of routes (Figure 3), with rural routes having slightly lower estimated emissions than suburban routes, which in turn had significantly lower emissions than urban routes.
 The primary cause of this discrepancy was electricity emissions, which were higher for routes with lower average speeds.
-This is because EVs tend to operate less efficiently at lower speeds, meaning that they consume more electricity per kilometer driven and therefore have higher emissions.
+This is because EVs tend to operate less efficiently at lower speeds, resulting in greater electricity consumption per kilometer driven, and consequently, higher emissions.

 Figure 4 shows average EV emissions by European country or US state.
-Every category of emissions except manufacturing and end of life varied somewhat between regions, but electricity emissions were by far the most important source of discrepancy.
-This was primarily because of differences in power generation infrastructure in between regions.
-In regions that have more developed clean energy infrastructure (e.g. Sweden and France), electricity is much less emissions intensive to produce on a per kWh basis than in regions that rely heavily on fossil fuels for power generation (e.g. West Virginia and Poland), which leads to correspondingly lower emissions.
+Every category of emissions, except for manufacturing and end-of-life, varied somewhat between regions; however, electricity emissions were by far the most significant source of discrepancy.
+This was primarily due to differences in power generation infrastructure among regions.
+In areas with more developed clean energy infrastructure (e.g., Sweden and France), electricity is significantly less emissions-intensive to produce on a per kWh basis than in regions that rely heavily on fossil fuels for power generation (e.g., West Virginia and Poland), leading to correspondingly lower emissions.

-Figure 5 shows average EV emissions by EU vehicle segment (3) as well as for cargo vans of different sizes (Small, Medium, Large, and Extra Large).
-Every category of emissions varied between vehicle classes, with manufacturing, maintenance, and end of life emissions increasing with battery capacity and all categories of emissions except electricity increasing with vehicle weight.
+Figure 5 shows average EV emissions by EU vehicle segment as well as for cargo vans of different sizes (Small, Medium, Large, and Extra Large).
+Every category of emissions varied between vehicle classes, with manufacturing, maintenance, and end-of-life emissions increasing as battery capacity increased.
+At the same time, all categories of emissions except electricity also increased with vehicle weight.
 Larger vehicles also tended to have higher electricity emissions than smaller vehicles due to their lower average electricity efficiency.
-Overall, smaller vehicles with lower capacity batteries tended to be much less emissions intensive to operate than larger vehicles with higher capacity batteries, as might be expected.
+Overall, smaller vehicles with lower-capacity batteries tended to be much less emissions-intensive to operate than larger vehicles with higher-capacity batteries, as might be expected.

 ICEV Emissions

-Gasoline ICEV emissions were estimated to be higher on average than corresponding EVs, with a mean value of 437.4 gCO2e/km across all routes tested, 501.5 gCO2e/km for the top five European economies, and 354.3 gCO2e/km for the top five US state economies, while diesel vehicles were estimated to have produced 289.0 gCO2e/km on average across all routes tested, 306.71 gCO2e/km for the top five European economies, and 262.1 gCO2e/km for the top five US state economies.
+Gasoline ICEV emissions were estimated to be higher on average than those of corresponding EVs, with a mean value of 292.4 gCO2e/km in the top five European and U.S. economies.
+This value was significantly higher in Europe (326.3 gCO2e/km) than in the U.S. (258.6 gCO2e/km).
+Diesel ICEVs were estimated to have lower average emissions per kilometer, with a combined average of 256.9 gCO2e/km (269.6 in Europe and 244.2 in the U.S.).
 However, as with EVs, there was significant variance in emissions between route types, vehicles, and regions.

-Across all routes tested, emissions from fuel were both higher overall and made up a higher proportion of total emissions for both gasoline (76.7%) and diesel (64.7%) ICEVS than electricity did for EVs (45.2%) on average.
-Emissions from all other categories, however, were both a smaller proportion of total emissions and lower overall for ICEVs than EVs (Figures 6 and 7).
-This was both because the production and consumption of fuel is much more emission intensive than electricity, which drove up fuel emissions, and because the ICEV lifecycle does not include the production, replacement, or disposal of large batteries, all of which are fairly emissions intensive processes, which drove down all other categories of emissions.
-ICEVs are also slightly lighter on average than EVs, leading to lower transportation and induced road maintenance emissions.
+Across all routes tested, emissions from fuel were both higher overall and constituted a larger proportion of total emissions for both gasoline (67.5%) and diesel (63.0%) ICEVs than electricity did for EVs (45.2%) on average.
+Emissions from all other categories, however, were both a smaller proportion of total emissions and lower overall for ICEVs than for EVs (Figures 6 and 7), except vehicle maintenance, which was slightly higher.
+This was because the production and consumption of fuel is much more emission-intensive than that of electricity, driving up fuel emissions.
+Additionally, the ICEV lifecycle does not include the production or disposal of large batteries, which are all fairly emissions-intensive processes, leading to a decrease in all other categories of emissions.
+ICEVs are also slightly lighter on average than EVs, resulting in lower transportation and induced road maintenance emissions.

-As with EVs, there was a strong correlation between average speed and total ICEV emissions, though the distribution varied between gasoline and diesel ICEVs.
-There were also significant differences in average ICEV emissions between vehicles of different classes (Figure 8).
-There were several factors that contributed to these differences, the most important of which was estimated fuel efficiency, which played a significantly more important role than did electricity efficiency in EVs.
-Vehicle weight was also an important factor, with increases in weight directly causing corresponding increases in manufacturing, distribution, maintenance, road infrastructure, and end of life emissions.
-Overall, smaller vehicles with less powerful engines tended to produce lower emissions, with diesel vehicles producing lower emissions than their gasoline counterparts, as might have been expected.
+Similar to EVs, there was a strong correlation between average speed and total ICEV emissions, although the distribution varied between gasoline and diesel ICEVs.
+Significant differences in average ICEV emissions existed between vehicles of different classes (Figure 8).
+Several factors contributed to these differences, with the most important being estimated fuel efficiency, which played a significantly more crucial role than electricity efficiency in EVs.
+Vehicle weight was also a key factor, with increases in weight directly causing corresponding increases in emissions from manufacturing, distribution, maintenance, road infrastructure, and end-of-life stages.
+Overall, smaller vehicles with less powerful engines tend to produce lower emissions, with diesel vehicles emitting less than their gasoline counterparts, as might be expected.

 Vehicle Emissions Comparison

-On average, EVs were estimated to have produced less emissions than their gasoline counterparts, with an average emissions savings of 117.2 gCO2e/km across all routes tested, 199.4 gCO2e/km for routes in the top five European countries by GDP, and 54.3 gCO2e/km in the top five US states by GDP.
-Conversely, EVs tended to produce more emissions than their diesel counterparts on many of the routes tested, with an average estimated emissions savings of -31.2 gCO2e/km across all routes tested, 4.7 gCO2e/km in the top five European countries by GDP, and -37.9 gCO2e/km in the top five US states by GDP.
-However, as might be expected given the nature of EV and ICEV emissions, potential savings varied significantly depending on the region, the vehicle, and route.
+On average, EVs are estimated to produce fewer emissions than their gasoline counterparts, with a combined average emissions savings of 47.8 gCO2e/km, 85.1 gCO2e/km for routes in Europe, and 10.5 gCO2e/km in the U.S. EVs also tend to emit less than their diesel counterparts on average; however, the difference is less pronounced, with an average estimated emissions savings of 12.3 gCO2e/km across all routes tested, 28.4 gCO2e/km in Europe, and -3.9 gCO2e/km in the top five U.S. states by GDP.
+As might be expected, given the nature of EV and ICEV emissions, potential savings vary significantly depending on the region, the vehicle, and the route.

-For all categories of emissions except electricity/fuel, ICEVs were estimated to have produced lower emissions than EVs (Figure 9).
-Therefore, the potential savings of EVs over ICEVs was found to be dependent on the emissions from the production of an EV’s electricity being significantly lower than the emissions from the production and consumption of the equivalent ICEV’s fuel.
-In regions with well developed clean energy infrastructure this discrepancy was found to be large enough to produce significant savings (for example EVs were estimated to have saved an average of 53.0% over gasoline ICEVs and 24.4% over diesels across all routes in France).
-However, in regions that heavily relied on coal or other fossil fuels for power generation, while EV electricity emissions were still lower than corresponding ICEV fuel emissions on average, the difference between them was not always sufficient to produce significant or even positive savings.
+For all categories of emissions except electricity/fuel (and maintenance, although this difference was trivial), ICEVs are estimated to produce lower emissions than EVs (Figure 9).
+Therefore, the potential savings of EVs over ICEVs depend on the emissions from the production of an EV’s electricity being significantly lower than the emissions from the production and consumption of the equivalent ICEV’s fuel.
+In regions with well-developed clean energy infrastructure, this discrepancy was found to be large enough to produce significant savings (for example, EVs were estimated to have saved an average of 44.9% over gasoline ICEVs and 31.3% over diesels across all routes in France).
+However, in regions that heavily rely on coal or other fossil fuels for power generation, while EV electricity emissions are usually still lower than the corresponding ICEV fuel emissions on average, the difference between them is not always sufficient to yield significant or even positive savings.

-Estimated emissions savings were higher for rural routes than for suburban and urban routes (Figure 10), likely because EVs tend to operate significantly more efficiently at higher speeds, leading to lower electricity consumption and higher relative savings.
+Estimated emissions savings are higher for rural routes than for suburban and urban routes (Figure 10), likely because electric vehicles (EVs) typically operate more efficiently at higher speeds, resulting in lower electricity consumption and higher relative savings.

 Savings also varied between regions, with five regions producing positive savings for both gasoline and diesel vehicles and two producing negative savings for both (Figure 11).
-This was due primarily to the emissions factor of electricity in these regions, with regions such as West Virginia and Poland (which rely heavily on coal power plants for electricity generation) producing lower savings than regions with more developed green energy infrastructure such as Sweden and France.
-Because the discrepancy in fuel/electricity emissions is the determining factor of emissions savings, regional differences in the emissions intensity of electricity was the primary cause of the significant variance in savings between regions.
-Finally, Figure 12 compares the total per kilometer emissions savings as produced by the model used in this study to the values produced by other, less comprehensive estimates.
-As can be seen, the other models produced much higher estimates of emissions savings between EVs and ICEVs.
-This is because these models do not account for embedded, end of life, or operational emissions except for fuel/electricity.
-Emissions in all these categories were higher for EVs than ICEVs on average, so excluding them tends to produce higher, and potentially overly optimistic, estimates of emissions savings.
+This was primarily due to the emissions factor of electricity in these regions, with areas such as West Virginia and Poland (which rely heavily on coal power plants for electricity generation) producing lower savings than regions with more developed green energy infrastructure, such as Sweden and France.
+Since the discrepancy in fuel/electricity emissions is the determining factor for emissions savings, regional differences in the emissions intensity of electricity were the primary cause of the significant variance in savings between regions.
+Finally, Figure 12 compares the total per-kilometer emissions savings produced by the model used in this study to the values generated by other, less comprehensive estimates.
+As can be seen, the different models produced much higher estimates of emissions savings between EVs and ICEVs.
+This discrepancy is because these models do not account for embedded, end-of-life, or operational emissions, except for fuel/electricity.
+Emissions in all these categories were higher for EVs than for ICEVs on average, so excluding them tends to produce higher and potentially overly optimistic estimates of emissions savings.

 Implications